razvanmarinescu/brain-coloring/README.md

 # BrainPainter - Brain colouring software

+<span style="color:red">Sep 2019: BrainPainter can now be run straight from the browser:</span> https://brainpainter.csail.mit.edu/

+## News

+* Aug 2019: In addition to the DK atlas, we now support two more atlases: Destrieux and Trouville.
+We also support inflated and white-matter surfaces.

+* Sept 2019: Our [paper](https://arxiv.org/abs/1905.08627) describing BrainPainter has been invited for an oral presentation at the MICCAI 2019 MBIA workshop in Shenzhen, China.

+#

 ## INPUT:
 #### csv file with biomarkers (i.e. numbers) for each brain region, in a user-defined range (0-3 here): 0 - white, 1 - orange, 2 - light red 3 - dark red (colours can be changed)
 Biomarker data |  hippocampus [0-3] | inferior temporal [0-3] | superior parietal [0-3] | ...